nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 - Up to six `FLAGS` and `DETAILS` can be specified in any order
 - The index refers to the index number shown in the displayed contact list.
 - The index must be within the range of indexes displayed in the contact list (zero-based).
+- ConTech also has built-in duplicate checkers and will alert you if there is already a contact with the same details when editing.

 Expected outcome of usage:
 ```